 Cognitive behavioral therapy (CBT) is a form of outpatient psychotherapy that teaches patients to modify patterns of thinking, behaving and reacting emotionally.
 It is clinically proven as an effective treatment for:

-Dr. Suma Chand directs the SLUCare Cognitive Behavioral Therapy (CBT) Program, helping patients develop the skills to deal with real life situations, while also gaining symptom relief.
-Treatment occurs over 8-20 weeks — or more, if needed — with the goal of empowering patients to become their own lifelong therapists.
+The SLUCare Cognitive Behavioral Therapy (CBT) Program helps patients develop the skills to deal with real life situations, while also gaining symptom relief.
+Treatment occurs over 8-20 weeks (or more if needed) with the goal of empowering patients to become their own life long therapist.

 The SLUCare CBT Program is a regional clinic of the National Social Anxiety Center, an organization dedicated to increasing patient access to cutting-edge treatment for social anxiety.

-If your insurance carrier does not cover CBT, you may be eligible for free psychotherapy services with SLU School of Medicine psychiatry residents, supervised by Dr. Chand.
+If your insurance carrier does not cover CBT, you may be eligible for free psychotherapy services with SLU School of Medicine psychiatry residents.
+Meet our pyschiatrist specializing in cognitive behavior therapy.